Project-GrADyS/gradys-sim-nextgen/docs/Modules/Simulator/building.md

 interface methods like `handle_timer`.

-The simulation will run until either no more events exist or one of the termination conditions set in `SimulationConfiguration` are fired.
+The simulation will run until either no more events exist or one of the termination conditions set in [SimulationConfiguration][simulator.simulation.SimulationConfiguration] are fired.

 ::: simulator.simulation.Simulator
     options: